MAISON INTÈGRE GALLERY IN LISBON

 Robust and natural, the Faso Dan Fani has become the symbol of a Nation proud of its roots and its know-how.

-If you come to Burkina, it is not unusual to meet a horseman pacing the streets.
-The emblematic horse of Burkina has a very close relationship with this country.
+If you come to Burkina Faso, it’s not uncommon to come across a horse rider pacing the streets.
+The horse, emblem of the country, has a very close relationship with the burkinabè people.

-This bond raised from the legendary epic of Princess Yennenga and Malinké prince in exile.
-Yennenga means “the thin, the slender”, she is the founder of the Moogo kingdom bringing together the Mossi Fulani actual Burkina Faso.
-She is the daughter of King Nedega, an authoritarian and just king who reigned over the Dagomb peoples.
-The princess was passionate about horses, but despaired of not being able to ride as men did.
+This connection originated in the legendary tale of Princess Yennenga and an exiled Malinke prince.
+Yennenga means “slender”, and is the founder of the Moogo kingdom uniting the Mossi peoples of present-day Burkina Faso.
+She was the daughter of King Nedega, an authoritarian and loyal king who ruled over the Dagomb peoples.
+The princess was passionate about horses, but despaired of being able to ride as men did.

-Today, only a few wealthy families own horses in town, young riders move through the streets and mingle with the frenetic traffic of the capital.
-Giving an appointment in front of a bar or a nightclub, they meet at ceremonies or shows.
-They allow everyone to remember the equestrian cult of nobility and beauty.
-It is also common to come across horses roaming freely, they sometimes stop in front of houses simply to graze, they are the kings of the city.
+Only a few of the country’s wealthiest families own horses in the city, so young riders take to the streets and mingle with the capital’s frenetic traffic.
+Meeting in front of a bar or nightclub, they can be found at ceremonies or shows.
+The equestrian cult of nobility and beauty is remembered by all.
+It’s also common to come across horses roaming freely, sometimes stopping in front of houses simply to graze – they are the kings of the city.

 NEW COLLECTION